 Neurotypical Development, the maturation of the brain: Birth to Three.

-This fundamental and highly complex child/primary caregiver dyadic framework can be correctly conceived of in terms of a paradigm shift or bridging of the fields of Developmental psychology and neurophysiology with respect to a comprehensive understanding of the biological, psychological-and-social dynamics of interaction (what internationally renown psychiatrist, Dr. Dan Siegal has termed," Interpersonal Neurobiology").
+This fundamental and highly complex child/primary caregiver dyadic framework can be correctly conceived of in terms of a paradigm shift or bridging of the fields of Developmental psychology and neurophysiology with respect to a new and comprehensive understanding of the biological, psychological-and-social dynamics of interaction (what internationally renown psychiatrist, Dr. Dan Siegal has termed," Interpersonal Neurobiology").
 This can also be conceptualized as the basis for the foundation of an evidenced based treatment toward a mind-brain-body integrated approach.
-Due to the advances in technology over the last twenty-five years we can now consistently measure in real-time (i.e., fMRI ) and evince a direct correlation and impact between neuronal growth (e.g., synaptic formation and interconnectivity across different part of the brain) in healthy child/caregiver nurturance or conversely impaired neuronal activity due to unhealthy nurturance practices. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3968319/ http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0181066
+Due to the advances in technology over the last twenty-five years we can now consistently take data and measure in real-time (i.e., fMRI ) and evince a direct correlation and impact between neuronal growth (e.g., synaptic formation and interconnectivity across different part of the brain) in healthy child/caregiver nurturance or conversely impaired neuronal activity due to unhealthy nurturance practices. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3968319/ http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0181066

 I have provided at the end of this section several links to some audio and video discussions for families and clinicians working in the field on what actually constitutes the healthy affective basis of childhood development (i,e., the roots of emotional intelligence).
 Now, given a child's healthy underlying biological and immune system, the perennial question prior to 1990's was, "What is it that brings the early developing parts of the infant's brain (primitive reflexes, senses and emotions: breathing, blinking, sensations to sense of touch warmth; auditory, soothing or alarming voice, vision, etc.) into organized and meaningful affective patterns of simple reciprocal co-regulated engagement (optimal arousal for attending, relating and engaging)?"
 The answer given by neuroscience is the co-regulated partner or "adult higher brain" (the primary caregiver) with the post utero or newly forming brain of the child.
 This is the foundational social-emotional symbiotic relationship critical for all infant/toddler development otherwise known as the infant/parent dyad.